All-optical nonlinear phase modulation in open semiconductor microcavities: Results

-We now consider the dependence of the phase shift on the cavity-exciton detuning.
+We now consider the dependence of the phase shift on the cavity-exciton detuning (Fig.~\ref{fig3}a).
 For detunings below -0.5 meV the phase shift reduces markedly, reaching a value of only 3.8 mrad at a detuning of -1 meV and remaining low for more negative detunings.
-Comparing to the highest 5 phase shift points and accounting for the $|X|^4$ dependence of the interaction strength on detuning~\cite{kuriakose2022few} as well as the measured frequency dependence of the polariton linewidth we expect phase shifts of $58 \pm 13$ mrad at this detuning where $|X|^2 = 0.34$ and $\gamma = 80$ \uev{}.
-This is 15x higher than the measured phase shift.
-We note that the $|C||X|^3$ scaling of polariton nonlinearities originating from oscillator strength saturation would result in an even less steep expected frequency dependence and hence a larger discrepancy between expected and measured values.
-The rapid decrease in phase shift with detuning cannot be explained by the usual frequency dependence of polariton nonlinearity due to reducing excitonic fraction.
-The explanation requires some additional strong frequency dependence of the polariton interactions.
+The solid blue curve shows the expected phase shift mediated by the exciton-exciton interaction mechanism in our previous work~\cite{kuriakose2022few}.
+It significantly underestimates the phase shift.
+The frequency dependence comes from the $|X|^4$ dependence of the interaction strength on detuning~\cite{kuriakose2022few} and the frequency dependent polariton linewidth.
+This underestimates the observed strength of the frequency dependence, predicting a ratio of 2 between the highest phase shift and that at detuning -0.39 meV compared to the experimental ratio of 3.
+Explaining these features requires some additional frequency dependence of the polariton interactions.
+We will consider possible origins of this effect in the Discussion section below.